General Practices For All Worksites

 - During production, incorporate pertinent COVID-19 considerations into Daily Safety Meeting.
 Staggered start times may require multiple meetings.

-- All personnel must fill out the employer's screening questionnaire and acknowledgement.
+- All personnel must fill out the AICP COVID 19 Symptom Screening and acknowledgement, for each day of employment.

 - All personnel should familiarize themselves with the current Centers for Disease Control COVID-19 information.